Sonnerz/The-Cookbook/README.md

 7.  `$ git remote add heroku https://git.heroku.com/data-centric-cookbook.git`
 8.  `$ git push -u heroku master`
 9.  `$ heroku ps:scale web=1`

+**Issues and Resolution**

+After adding the Statistics.py to the app, I pushed the app to Heroku for testing.
+It failed several times, the app went from starting to crash.
+I tried running the app and monitored the Heroku Logs update in real time.
+I discovered that my cuisine_pie() function was failing in the statistics.py file.

+This file was reading from a json file that was created from my local mongodb.
+The data between my local and live databases was different, as a result the function was failing.
+I updated the live database and the json file to match the data statistics.py required.

 [Top of page](#top)